 If you’re in a cycle of transferring lingering balances to a new card every few years, know that you’re most likely dragging out your journey to becoming debt-free.
-Thankfully, there are some steps you can take to set yourself up for a successful balance transfer and ensure you get just the right limit to manage your debt.
+Thankfully, there are some steps you can take to set yourself up for a successful balance transfer and ensure you get just the right balance transfer limit to manage your debt.

-High limit balance transfer credit cards
+High-limit balance transfer credit cards

 Anything between $5,000 and $10,000+ can be considered a high credit limit.
 Yet, these limits are most often seen from more premium cards like the Citi Prestige® Card or Chase Sapphire Reserve®.
-For your typical balance transfer credit card, you can expect minimum credit limits around $500.
+For your typical balance transfer credit card, you can expect minimum credit limits of around $500.

-Here are a couple of Bankrate’s top picks for high limit balance transfer cards:
+Here are a couple of Bankrate’s top picks for high-limit balance transfer cards:

-One of the most premium features of the card is its Cashback Match™ welcome bonus; at the end of your first year, Discover matches all the cash back you’ve earned.
+One of the most premium features of the card is its Cashback Match™ welcome bonus: at the end of your first year, Discover matches all the cash back you’ve earned.

 Though not explicitly stated by the issuer, rumored credit limits for the Discover it Cash Back sit above $10,000.
 According to Discover, if you’re not happy with the credit limit you receive, a few months of responsible card usage, followed by your own inquiry, may be enough to snag a higher limit.

-While the Wells Fargo Platinum doesn’t have a rewards structure or welcome bonus, it does offer up to $600 in cell phone protection (subject to a $25 deductible) when you pay your monthly cellphone bill with the card.
+While the Wells Fargo Platinum doesn’t have a rewards structure or welcome bonus, it does offer up to $600 in cell phone protection (subject to a $25 deductible) when you pay your monthly cell phone bill with the card.